jhudsl/AnVIL_Book_Getting_Started/README.md

 You can see the rendered course material here: https://jhudatascience.org/AnVIL_Book_Getting_Started/

-If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md).
+If you would like to contribute to this book, take a look at the [getting_started.md](./getting_started.md).

 ## About this book